contiguity/base/README.md

 You can get an API key by fetching it in the [dashboard](https://base.contiguity.co), and a project ID is given to you when creating a project.

 ## <img src="https://avatars.githubusercontent.com/u/47275976?s=280&v=4" alt="Deta Logo" style="vertical-align: middle;" height="30"> For those moving from Deta Space <img src="https://avatars.githubusercontent.com/u/47275976?s=280&v=4" alt="Deta Logo" style="vertical-align: middle;" height="30">
-Contiguity Base is a one to one replacement for the old Deta Base API, Deta Base JavaScript SDK, Deta Base Python SDK, and Deta Base Go SDK.
+Contiguity Base is a one-to-one replacement for the old Deta Base API, Deta Base JavaScript SDK, Deta Base Python SDK, and Deta Base Go SDK.
 The only thing that has changed is initialization.

 Instead of ```const deta = Deta(projectKey)```, you'll use ```const db = contiguity.db(apiKey, projectId)```